Utah Administrative Code

 (3) Applicants for renewal shall meet the continuing education requirements specified in Section R156-28-304.

 In accordance with Section 58-28-306, there is created a continuing professional education requirement as a condition for renewal or reinstatement of licenses issued under Title 58, Chapter 28.
-The continuing professional education requirement shall comply with the following criteria.
+Continuing professional education shall comply with the following criteria:

-(1) During each two year period commencing on September 30 of each even numbered year, a licensee shall be required to complete not less than 24 hours of qualified continuing professional education directly related to the licensee's professional practice.
+(1) During each two year period commencing on September 30 of each even-numbered year, a licensee shall be required to complete at least 24 hours of qualified continuing professional education directly related to the licensee's professional practice.

 (3) Qualified continuing professional education under this section shall: